restic/restic/doc/030_preparing_a_new_repo.rst

     [...]

-The number of concurrent connections to the Azure Blob Storage service can be set with the ``-o azure.connections=10``.
+The number of concurrent connections to the Azure Blob Storage service can be set with the ``-o azure.connections=10`` switch.
 By default, at most five parallel connections are established.

 Google Cloud Storage
 ********************

-Restic supports Google Cloud Storage as a backend.

-Restic connects to Google Cloud Storage via a `service account`_.
+Restic supports Google Cloud Storage as a backend and connects via a `service account`_.

 For normal restic operation, the service account must have the ``storage.objects.{create,delete,get,list}`` permissions for the bucket.
 These